SulaimanMohammad/Drone_VESPA/README.md

         python3 body_frame_move.py
     ```
 ## Forming border communication
+**Propagation Indicator:** This represents the list that the previous node used to construct the target.
+Essentially, it's the list of all neighbors of the previous node.

+Given that at least two neighbors are shared between two consecutive centers of a hexagon, this helps to prevent sending messages to nodes that have already received the message from behind.
+It also prevents forming a closed loop due to backward communication.

+**Target:** This is the result of the difference between the current neighbors and the neighbors of the previous node.
+Therefore, messages are only sent to neighbors that haven't received any messages before.

+The node will check if the sender of the received message is in the Propagation Indicator.
+If not, this implies that the message is either coming for the first time or from the same direction taken by the previous neighbors.
+It will then save that Propagation Indicator, which represents from which direction the message arrived at this node.
+It will then forward the message to everyone.
+However, only the node with an ID equal to the target in the message will respond and may forward the message further.

+Note: If a node receives a message from a different direction (as illustrated in the figure when node 9 receives the message), it will verify if the sender's ID is in its saved Propagation Indicator.
+If it's not, this indicates that the direction is different, and it should continue forwarding the message in the same direction.
+The remaining nodes will continue to receive and forward the message until it reaches node 1, closing the circle.

+Note: The same process will occur for node 8, and it will forward the message in the opposite direction (not shown in the figure).
+In this manner, the first message that arrives at node 1 will initiate the broadcast, stopping all other nodes from forwarding messages.

+This method guarantees the full circulation of the message.
+In case of any communication error, we still have a chance to complete the cycle due to messaging in both directions.
+Moreover, it's faster since the construction starts in both directions, making it more reliable.

 ![Alt text](https://github.com/SulaimanMohammad/Drone_VESPA/blob/main/.exp/forming_border.png)
 ## Spanning UML
 UML for the communication in the spanning phase of VESPA